 - Patients with diabetes are 25 times more likely to become legally blind than are patients without diabetes.

-- There are three eye-related major complications: Retinopathy, Cataracts, Glaucoma.
+- There are three eye-related major complications: retinopathy, cataracts, and glaucoma.

 - Blurred vision can occur as a result of high blood sugars.
 However, it can also be a result of more serious eye problems.
 Contact your doctor if your vision is blurred.